 General Body Conformation

-The fetus displayed intact and well-developed body contours characteristic of a near-term dog, with overall proportions closely resembling late-gestation fetal morphology.
-The crown–rump length (CRL) recorded in the specimen corresponded well with values described for large-breed canine fetuses in advanced gestational stages, further supporting its developmental maturity (Gil et al., 2015).
-The body surface was uniformly covered with fine hair follicles, an important indicator of integumentary advancement, as follicular emergence typically occurs during the final third of gestation in dogs (Knospe, 2002).
-The skin appeared delicate, smooth, and evenly pigmented, reflecting normal progression of skin differentiation and pigmentation pathways.
+The fetus showed a complete and well-developed body outline typical of a near-term dog, with proportions closely matching late-gestation fetal features.
+The crown–rump length (CRL) measured in the specimen aligned well with values reported for large-breed canine fetuses in advanced stages of gestation, further confirming its developmental maturity (Gil et al., 2015).
+The body surface was evenly covered with fine hair follicles, an important sign of skin development, as follicle appearance usually occurs during the last third of dog gestation (Knospe, 2002).
+The skin looked delicate, smooth, and evenly pigmented, indicating normal skin development and pigmentation processes.

 Additionally, the fetus demonstrated balanced bilateral symmetry, with proportional alignment of cranial, trunk, and limb structures.
 Such symmetry is widely regarded as an indicator of healthy prenatal growth and the absence of major morphogenetic disturbances.
 No external evidence of congenital malformations, limb deformities, or craniofacial anomalies was observed.
 These findings align closely with descriptions of normal fetal development reported in clinically healthy canine pregnancies (Gandolfi et al., 2021).
 Overall, the external morphology and integumentary features strongly supported the conclusion that the fetus had reached an advanced and structurally complete stage of late gestation.